Spotify-Song-Suggester-3/marketing/README.md

 # marketing

-	Name of App + Logo

-	Sub-title
+Needs -

-	Four Features of app
+	Four features of app

-	Color scheme and Font
+	About page with credit given to group